lawrennd/old_talks/_systems/includes/nigeria-nmis-sql.md

 \notes{Let's have a go at calling the command to extract the first three facilities from our health center database.
 Let's try creating a function that does the same thing the pandas `.head()` method does so we can inspect our database.}

-\notes{
 \setupcode{def head(conn, table, n=5):
   rows = select_top(conn, table, n)
   for r in rows:
       print(r)}

 \code{head(conn, 'facilities')}
-}

 \notes{Great!
-We now have the data base in SQLite, and some python functions that operate on the data base by wrapping SQL commands.
+We now have the database in  and some python functions that operate on the data base by wrapping SQL commands.

-We will return to the SQL command style after download and add the other datasets to the database using a combination of `pandas` and the `csv-to-sqlite` utility.
+We will return to the SQL command style after download and add the other datasets to the database using a combination of `pandas` and the database utilities.

 Our next task will be to introduce data on COVID19 so that we can join that to our other data sets.}